score-spec/docs/content/en/docs/reference/score-spec-reference.md

 - Defaults: `TCP`
 - Valid values: `SCTP` | `TCP` | `UDP`

-`hostIP`: describes the host IP to bind to.

 `targetPort`: describes the port to expose on the host.
 If the `targetPort` isn't specified, then it defaults to the required `port` property in the container.